 FREE : Adaptive Athletes

 The Summit Challenge is a fundraiser.
-Each participant age 24 or older must raise a minimum of $150.
-Riders under the age of 24 must raise a minimum of $50.
-Adaptive athletes are encouraged to raise a minimum of $50.
+Each participant age 24 or older is encouraged to raise a minimum of $150.
+Riders under the age of 24 and adaptive athletes are encouraged to raise a minimum of $50.

 Be sure to create a fundraising page.
 Registered riders will be directed to the 2017 Summit Challenge Fundraising Page immediately following registration.